dirtysalt/dirtysalt.github.io/srt-to-book-resources/markdown/srt-Informal History of Physics - YouTube-source.md

  and other forms of energy

  and things that were known

  from mechanics things about the the energy of motion that

- was understood from mechanics

- and

- and by the way following newton

- and so on the idea of the conservation momentum

- the conservation of mechanical energy these

- were things that had emerged from mechanics

- but it wasn't clear sort of how heat fitted into that well then 1850

- ish sort of big big

- point the first law of thermodynamics the

-# Chapter 6

- from mechanics things about the the energy of motion that